 Reception in Wageningen

 The Gelderland Midden Safety and Health Region (VGGM) is coordinating the reception of refugees in our region.
-In our whole region (15 municipalities) 3000 places are needed.
 Wageningen is currently hosting about 170 refugees.

-Meanwhile the municipality of Wageningen and local partners, together with the region and national government, continue to look for structural locations for refugees.
-At the moment, Wageningen is considering possible reception of refugees at De Wielerbaan campsite.
+Meanwhile the municipality of Wageningen and local partners, together with the region and national government, continue to look for locations where refugees can stay for a long time.
+At the moment, Wageningen is considering reception of refugees at De Wielerbaan campsite.

 Information for refugees from Ukraine

-Yes, refugees with Ukrainian nationality can be officially registered when they are (temporarily) staying in Wageningen.
-To register in person at the town hall an appointment can be made online at the Civil Affairs desk.
+Yes, refugees with Ukrainian nationality can be officially registered Personal Records Database (BRP) when they are (temporarily) staying in Wageningen.
+To register in person at the town hall: make an appointment at the Civil Affairs desk.
 Or call (0317) 49 29 11.
 A passport or other proof of identity is required.
 If a refugee doesn’t have a passport or other proof identity, the municipality will make an appointment to take a statement under oath or making a promise.
 So that the person can still register.
 Registration is required to be eligible for benefits in the Netherlands.

 People who had a temporary residence permit in Ukraine

-People who had a temporary residence permit in Ukraine, for example because they were studying or working there, will no longer be able to register in the Personal Records Database as of 19 July and will therefore no longer be covered by the European Temporary Protection Directive (TPD).
+People who had on Februari 23 a temporary residence permit in Ukraine, for example because they were studying or working there, will no longer be able to register in the Personal Records Database as of 19 July and will therefore no longer be covered by the European Temporary Protection Directive (TPD).
 The above change is not retroactive.
-This means that all people who were entitled to residence in Ukraine and registered in the Personal Records Database before 19 July continue to be entitled to the Temporary Protection Directive.
+This means that all people who were entitled to residence in Ukraine and registered in the BRP before 19 July continue to be entitled to the Temporary Protection Directive.

 Refugees receive a living allowance from the municipality where they live.
 You can use this money to buy food, clothing and other personal things.
 You can find the living allowance amounts on the website Refugee Help.